dkucharc/academic/content/authors/admin/_index.md

     - course: MEng in Financial Mathematics
       institution: Wroclaw University Of Science And Technology
       year: 2011
-    - course: BSc(Eng) in Financial Mathematics
+    - course: BEng in Financial Mathematics
       institution: Silesian University Of Technology
       year: 2009